Updated 2nd June 2020

 Quotation has another important purpose.
 It breaks the rhythm of your article, referring to the twists we discussed earlier.
 It keeps changing the psychological reading modes of the reader which is important in keeping their attention.

-Internet cliffhangers are an effective way to grab the attention of your reader.
-As readers come across them, they stay a little longer as these elements act as a call for immediate action.
+Internal cliffhangers are writerly devices that leave readers wanting to know more.
+They are an effective way to grab the attention of your reader.
+As readers come across them, they'll stay a little longer as these elements act as a call for immediate action.

-Using the following phrases and terms always keep your audience engaged:
+Using the following cliffhanger phrases to keep your audience engaged:

 - This is crazy